ansible/ansible/html/_sources/gettingstarted.txt

    :doc:`examples`
        Examples of basic commands
-   :doc:`YAMLScripts`
-       Complete documentation of the YAML syntax `ansible` understands for playbooks.
    :doc:`playbooks`
-       Learning ansible's configuration management language :doc:`modules`
+       Learning ansible's configuration management language
-       Learn about modules that ship with ansible

 Requirements
 ````````````

-Requirements are extremely minimal.
+Requirements for Ansible are extremely minimal.

-If you are running python 2.6 on the **overlord** machine, you will
+If you are running python 2.6 on the **overlord** machine (the machine that you'll be talking to the other machines from), you will need:
-need:

 * ``paramiko``
 * ``PyYAML``